Amdau1/sp24-cse110-lab4/explore/devtools/devtools-part1.md

 ## Question 7 ##
 The file was last modified on Thu, 15 Sep 2022 22:44:30 GMT
 ## Question 8 ##
+The content type of the file is fetch.
 ## Question 9 ##
 fetchData was the function inside the initiating file that made the request